Slides

 16th and 17th century: struggle for independence

-It was in these densily populated parts that Reformation spread first.
-Rapidly and profoundly.
-To the growing dislike of the very Catholic king of Spain, who by marriage and inheritance also ruled the Netherlands.
-What's more, he also wanted to impose modern centralised government and taxations.
-Now that was something this collection of pretty independent regions and cities absolutely did not like.
-And as the king formally could not impose anything without approval of their sort of parliament, he had a problem.
+What's more, to the horror of the local elite the king wanted to impose modern centralised government and taxations.
+Now, that was something this collection of pretty independent regions and cities absolutely did not like.
+And as the king formally could not impose taxes without approval of sort of a representative parliament, he had a problem.
 But what he did have was his strong military arm.
-A recipe for serious trouble.
+As usual a recipe for serious trouble.

-Basically what happened was that the ruler gradually butchered his chicken with the golden eggs.
-Religious repression, unrest, ever higher taxes, revolts, more repression, war and destruction.
+Religious and political repression, unrest, more policing, ever higher taxes to pay for this policing, revolts, more repression, war and destruction.
 A gliding downfall of production, trade, banking and business in general.

-In short, the South remained occupied and a battle field.
-And economically died, with more than half of the surviving population fleeing, mainly to the north.
-That North became free and independent : the Golden Age of Holland in the making.
+In short, the South remained occupied and a battlefield.
+And after the fall of Antwerp in 1585, that part (now Belgium) was ruined, with more than half of the surviving population fleeing, mainly to the north.

-Towns like Amsterdam boomed with a giant influx of people, capital and knowledge, a good basis for exploration and expansion.
+Towns like Amsterdam boomed with a giant influx of people, capital and knowledge,

-Consider that around 1600 almost half of the population of Amsterdam consisted of refugies.
-In other towns even more.
-Like in Leiden, some 70% of the population after a massive part of the Flemish textile industry moved there.
+In other towns even a higher percentage of refugees.
+Like in Leiden, some 70% of the population, after a massive part of the Flemish textile industry moved there.

 to top of pageto top of page